browserengineering/book/book/invalidation.md

 values when absolutely necessary.
 That's good: it causes faster layout updates on complex web pages.

-But on the largest web pages it's not enough.
-For example, on my computer, a no-op layout of this page, where no layout field is actually recomputed, still takes approximately 70 milliseconds---way too long for smooth animations or a good editing experience.
-It takes this long because our browser still needs to traverse the layout tree, diligently checking that it has no work to do at each node.
+But on the largest web pages it's still not enough.
+For example, on my computer, the initial layout for this page takes about 300 milliseconds, while each character typed into a `contenteditable` takes only 3.
+That's way faster, but 3 milliseconds is still a substantial fraction of our 16 millisecond frame budget, and we'd like to bring it down.
+Since we know we're not recomputing many layout fields, all that time must be spent merely traversing the layout tree looking for work to do.
+Luckily, there's a way to skip needless traversals, and it involves pushing invalidation one step further.

-There's a solution to this problem, and it involves pushing our invalidation approach one step further.
-So far, we've thought about the *data* dependencies of a particular layout computation, for example with a node's `height` depending on the `height` of its children.
-But computations also have *control* dependencies, which refers to the sequence of steps needed to actually run a certain piece of code.
+So far, we've thought about the *data* dependencies of a particular layout computation, for example with a node's `height` depending on its children's `height`s.
+But computations also have *control*
+dependencies: the sequence of steps that lead to that computation occurring.
 For example, computing a node's `height` depends on calling that node's `layout` method, which depends on calling its parent's `layout` method, and so on.
-We can apply invalidation to control dependencies just like we do to data dependencies.
+We can apply invalidation to control dependencies just like we do to data dependencies---though there are some differences.

-So---in what cases do we need to make sure we call a particular layout object's `layout` method?
+Let's start with first principles.
+In what cases do we need to make sure we call a particular layout object's `layout` method?
 Well, the `layout` method does three things: create layout objects, compute layout properties, and recurse into more calls to `layout`.
 Those steps can be skipped if:

 - The layout object's `children` field isn't dirty, meaning we don't need to create new layout objects;